Learning to Learn Words from Visual Scenes: Appendix

 \subsection{Language Model Results}

 We show EXPERT's outputs when given a sentence containing a new composition of verb and noun.
 The verb and noun are masked, and we ask EXPERT to make language model predictions at these locations (as in the standard BERT cloze task setting).
 Results are shown in Figure~\ref{fig:morelm}.
+In addition, we provide detailed language modeling performance figures in Tables \ref{tbl:inst_app} and \ref{tbl:composition_app}, breaking accuracy down by model variant.